-ATLANTA–Moving away from its traditional policy of public service announcements, the American Cancer Society has launched its first-ever paid national ad campaign, “Hope.
+ATLANTA–Moving away from its traditional reliance on public service announcements, the American Cancer Society has launched its first-ever paid national advertising campaign.

+Created by T.G.
+Madison, here, the effort is themed, “Hope.
 Progress.
-Answers.”

-As developed by T.G.
-Madison here, the effort is an attempt to reposition the nonprofit as a public health partner instead of a passive charity.
+Answers,” and tries to reposition the nonprofit organization as a public-health partner instead of a large, passive charity.

-The ads build on the supposition that all of us are, in some way, affected by cancer.
+The ads build on the supposition that, in some way, we are all affected by cancer.

-Four 30-second, soft-focus television spots beckon family members, survivors, patients and volunteers to seek state-of-the-art information and support provided by the umbrella agency around the nation.
-“No matter who you are we can help” is the tagline.
+Four 30-second, soft-focus TV spots beckon family members, survivors, patients and volunteers to seek state-of-the-art information and support provided by the umbrella agency, which operates locations across the U.S. “No matter who you are, we can help” is the tagline.

-The $12 million effort, which is running in English and Spanish versions through August, brands the Atlanta-based American Cancer Society as the source for information, understanding and support for those impacted by the disease.
+The $12 million campaign, which will run in English and Spanish through August, brands the Atlanta-based ACS as the source for information, understanding and support for those affected by the disease.

-In a field crowded with more than 200 service and research organizations featuring the word “cancer” in their names, positioning is critical for ACS outreach, as well as its fundraising efforts.
+In a field crowded with more than 200 service and research organizations featuring the word “cancer” in their names, positioning is critical for ACS outreach, as well as its fundraising efforts, said Shutze.

-Beyond the commercials airing on national network and cable television, radio, print and outdoor media messages buttress the effort.
+Beyond the commercials, airing on network and cable TV, radio, print and outdoor media messages buttress the effort.

-T.G Madison’s earlier advertising assignments for the American Cancer Society in-volved the charitable organization’s wills and annuities programs.
+T.G.
+Madison’s earlier advertising assignments for the ACS involved the charitable organization’s wills and annuities programs.

-GCI Group, a unit of New York-based Grey Advertising, will provide public relations support for ACS.
+GCI Group, a unit of New York-based Grey Advertising, will handle public relations.